kurtrm/ubuntu_on_windows/README.md

 I hope you found this helpful, and if you have anything else to add for those needing to make this transition, feel free to leave a comment!

+#### Update 11/20/2017

+Be aware of filename collisions.
+I had a package named `scripts` that collided with another file on the path.
+I spent 3 hours trying to grok relative and absolute imports before I realized this.
+It may not be necessary to add the package to your PATH.
+At least I learned a lot about paths along the way...